bluss/pyproject-local-kernel/README.md

 - Use per-directory python projects to run Python Jupyter kernels
 - Separate dependencies for notebooks in separate projects
-- Use Rye, Uv, PDM, Poetry, Hatch, or similar project setups to define and run IPython kernels with dependencies for Jupyter notebooks.
+- Use Rye, Uv, PDM, Poetry, Hatch, or similar project/environment managers to define and run IPython kernels with dependencies for Jupyter notebooks.

 Instead of installing a myriad of jupyter kernelspecs, one per project, instead have one "meta" kernel that enables the environment for the project the